 After the skin has completely healed and there is no fluid weeping, the skin will appear very shiny, very red and feel somewhat rough.
-We begin a steroid cream to reduce redness and start moisturizers as the new skin will feel dry.
+We begin Vitamin C to reduce redness and start moisturizers as the new skin will feel dry.
 Sunscreen is an absolute requirement for the next three months.
 Makeup can be worn from now on.
 A special red away makeup can be purchased that will minimize the normal post-op redness that comes from healing.
 The redness will gradually fade over the next four to eight weeks.
 As the skin matures, the initial rough feel will resolve into very soft skin.
 As with any surgical procedure, there are potential complications.
 These can be minimized by strictly following post-op instructions and calling our office for any questions.
 The biggest concern of most patients is that the treatment does not go too deep and leave a full thickness scar.
 Because we are very aware of this remote possibility, we are extremely careful to remain on the conservative side of skin treatment depth.
 We would rather have to perform two medium depth treatments than one deep depth penetration and risk a permanent scar.

 Other common side effects are milia, which are small white bumps that are easily removed with a mildly abrasive washcloth.
 Everyone will be red for at least six weeks, longer for those with deeper treatments.
 Itching is common with healing and is treated with cold compresses and Benadryl.